We’re partnering with The Works Museum and Stages Theatre Company to bring some of their favorite camps to Minnesota Children’s Museum!

 Junior Robotics (with The Works Museum)

 Explore robotics concepts through games, wiring and building.
-Make a maze for BeeBots and program them to navigate it.
+Program roving bots to navigate a custom built maze.
 Design and wire your own robot to bring home.

 Lego Engineering (with The Works Museum)